Are Low Levels Of The VIX Really A Sign Of Complacency?

 **The regression analyses above require further testing specifically for heteroskedasticity and therefore may be subject to bias and inconsistency.

 We find that the log of AAII Neutral Sentiment can only explain about 7.5% of the variation in the log of the CBOE VIX Index, as represented by the R-square number presented below.
 The coefficient of -0.331, with a t value of -5.105 looks to be statistically significant.
-Therefore we may reject the null hypothesis that low levels of neutral sentiment indicate high levels of the VIX and instead accept our alternative hypothesis, high levels of neutral sentiment indicate low levels of the VIX.
+Therefore we may reject the null hypothesis that low levels of neutral sentiment indicate low levels of the VIX and instead accept our alternative hypothesis, high levels of neutral sentiment indicate low levels of the VIX.

 We can also specifically examine the log-log regression of the VIX and neutral sentiment within the current quantitative easing regime from 2008 through 2016.